nodertc/dtls/readme.md

 * `options.socket`

-Optional [unicast](https://www.npmjs.com/package/unicast) or [dgram](https://nodejs.org/dist/latest-v8.x/docs/api/dgram.html) socket instance.
+A [duplex stream](https://nodejs.org/api/stream.html#stream_class_stream_duplex) in a common case.
+It is also [unicast](https://www.npmjs.com/package/unicast) or [dgram](https://nodejs.org/dist/latest-v8.x/docs/api/dgram.html) socket instance.
 Used if you want a low level control of your connection.

 * `options.extendedMasterSecret: bool, [default=true]`